kaust-rccl/ksl-docs/docs/source/soft_env/prog_env/modulesystem/shaheen3/index.rst

-.. sectionauthor:: Kadir Akbudak <kadir.shaikh@kaust.edu.sa>
+.. sectionauthor:: Kadir Akbudak <kadir.akbudak@kaust.edu.sa>
 .. meta::
     :description: Applications catalogue on KSL systems
     :keywords: Install software, Shaheen, Ibex

 =============
 Shaheen III
 =============

 Users can benefit from many software packages and scientific libraries available as modules.
 Users can also compile their source code using various compiler toolchains in the Cray Programming Environment.